 The history of Tutima began in Glashütte.
 This legendary watchmaking region is a name synonymous with high-quality timepieces.
-As early as in 1845, Ferdinand Adolph Lange trained the first group of apprentices to become watchmakers in the former mining community of Glashütte.
+As early as 1845, Ferdinand Adolph Lange trained the first group of apprentices to become watchmakers in the former mining community of Glashütte.
 Over the years, a horological industry came to life, and the timepieces from Glashütte gained international recognition.
-By the turn of the twentieth-century precision pocket watches from Glashütte were considered exclusive and coveted by many.
+By the turn of the twentieth-century precision, pocket watches from Glashütte were considered exclusive and coveted by many.

 After WWI, the market for expensive precision watches collapsed, and a decade of turbulence and change followed.
 In 1926 Dr. Ernst Kunz entered the picture and convinced the bank to finance the founding of UROFA (Uhren-Rohwerke-Fabrik Glashütte AG) and UFAG (Uhrenfabrik Glashütte AG).
-He had several groundbreaking restructuration plans, which resulted in a shift from pocket watches to serially produced wristwatches.
+He had several groundbreaking restructuring plans, which resulted in a shift from pocket watches to serially produced wristwatches.

 In the 1930s, a series of products were created that could stand up to the Swiss competition, and their highest quality level was signed “Tutima.”
 The Tutima brand gained an excellent reputation.
 The name comes from the Latin adjective tutus, meaning “safe” or “protected.”